leamas/lpf/README.md

 starting point.
 When the lpf package is installed, it will enter the 'approve-wait' state and can be handled as described under Getting Started.

+The optional CONFIG file is used to tweak how lpf builds the package.
+Typical usage is in packages only built for i686 even on x86\_64 hosts.
+Look into /usr/share/lpg/CONFIG for more.

 ## The lpf tool